ayushgurtu/MLE_Assignment-1/README.md

 This repository is part of a course assignment.
 No license is included; add one if you plan to reuse or publish the code.

 ---

-Notes: This README summarizes repository structure and the recommended development workflow taken from `.github/copilot-instructions.md`.
-If you want, I can also extract key functions from the notebook into unit-testable `.py` modules and add a minimal test runner.